Solar in Southaven, MS: 2026 Cost, Savings & Payback

 Southaven does not currently have standard net metering.
 However, Mississippi Power may offer alternative solar buyback programs.
 Contact them for current rates and policies.

-Is solar worth it in Southaven, MS?
+Is solar worth it in Southaven, MS in 2026?